WebDevBooster/star-city-manifesto/README.md

-# star-city-manifesto
-Star City Manifesto
+# Star City Manifesto

+Status:
+In development.
+Everything below is subject to change.